Code of Conduct for Payments System Board Members

 Members of the Payments System Board must comply with their statutory obligations in that capacity.
 The main sources of those obligations are the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and the Reserve Bank Act.

-Members’ obligations under the PGPA Act include, but are not limited to, obligations to exercise their powers and discharge their duties with care and diligence, honestly, in good faith and for a proper purpose.
-Under the Reserve Bank Act, members are obliged at all times to maintain confidentiality in relation to the affairs of the Payments System Board and the Bank, and not divulge any information they learn as a member, except as agreed by the Payments System Board or under compulsion or obligation by law.
+Members obligations under the PGPA Act include, but are not limited to, obligations to exercise their powers and discharge their duties with care and diligence, honestly, in good faith and for a proper purpose.
+Under the Reserve Bank Act and the secrecy declaration given by members under that Act, members are obliged at all times to maintain confidentiality in relation to the affairs of the Banks boards and the affairs of the Bank, and not divulge any information they learn as a member of the Payments System Board (including any information relating to the affairs of another board of the Bank), except by authority of the Payments System Board or under compulsion or obligation of law.
+This obligation continues after the term of the member ends.

 This Code of Conduct requires members: